-Our specially trained energy advisers can advise you on reducing your energy bills and tackling existing fuel debt.
+For a more personal touch, a visit to your home can be arranged by a specially trained energy adviser from the council who can advise you on reducing your energy bills and tackling existing fuel debt.
 Call 01259 450000 and ask to make an appointment with a member of our team.

 A home energy check, based on individual circumstances, can be produced at your request detailing specific measures and grants suitable to your situation.
 HES can also provide free energy advice and information on various energy related grants and loans.

-CAB offer free advice and support if you are having any problems with electricity and gas bills or have existing fuel debt.
+Clackmannanshire CAB offers free advice and support if you are having any problems with electricity and gas bills or have existing fuel debt.
+Tel: 01259 723880 for advice or for an appointment.

 Home Energy Advice Team